caojiezhang/VSR-Transformer/docs/DatasetPreparation.md

 1. Store in `hard disk` directly in the format of images / video frames.
 1. Make [LMDB](https://lmdb.readthedocs.io/en/release/), which could accelerate the IO and decompression speed during training.
-1. [memcached](https://memcached.org/) is also supported, if they are installed (usually on clusters).

 #### How to Use